ChartIQ/chartiq-react-app/README.md

 ## Overview

-The ChartIQ React application is a toolkit of components that enable you to build charting applications in the React framework.
-The components include everything from a basic chart to a complex, active trader desktop:
+The ChartIQ React application features components that enable you to build charting applications in the React framework.
+The components include everything from a basic chart to a complex, active trader desktop.

+react-components (also available from @chartiq/react-components package on npm)
-- `AdvancedChart` &mdash; Creates a full-featured chart with a fully developed user interface
+- `AdvancedChart (Chart/Advanced)` &mdash; Creates a full-featured chart with a fully developed user interface
+- `ActiveTraderWorkstation (ActiveTrader/Workstation)` &mdash; Sets up an information-rich desktop for traders who trade frequently
+- `TermStructure (CrossSection/Chart)` &mdash; Creates a term structure chart for working with non&ndash;time series data

+Custom implementations in src/containers/
 - `MultiChart` &mdash; Displays two advanced charts on screen simultaneously
-- `ActiveTraderWorkstation` &mdash; Sets up an information-rich desktop for traders who trade frequently
-- `TermStructure` &mdash; Creates a term structure chart for working with non&ndash;time series data
 - `CustomChart` &mdash; Integrates native React components with ChartIQ W3C-standard web components
 - `HelloWorld` &mdash; Creates a basic chart with no user interface as a starting point for your React app

-***Notes***

-This application has been designed as a demo of the ChartIQ React Components and the charting applications they can be used to build. **If you are looking for the components themselves, visit the ChartIQ React Components package located at _src/chartiq-react-components_.**

 For an example of creating a chart user interface entirely with native React components, see the [chartiq-react-seed](https://github.com/ChartIQ/chartiq-react-seed) project.